weetmuts/moln/README.md

 # Moln

 A bash shell script to simplify work with multiple cloud providers.
-When you can't remember the cli command for your cloud flavour of the day, do `moln aws list-vms` to list your vms.
+In particular when you can't remember the cli command for your cloud flavour of the day.

+Do for example `moln aws list-vms` to list your vms in a plain list.
+To also learn the aws cli command for this do: `moln --verbose aws list-vms`

+This script focuses on simple use cases.
+For more advanced use cases please learn from the script and/or copy the script content to your own code.
+You only need to keep the license and attribution to me if you copy large parts of this script.

 Do `configure && make && sudo make install` to install it in /usr/local/bin and /etc/bash_completion.d.